 A majority of devices have Clear mechanisms in place for data sanitization, while the Purge mechanism is not as widely available in media storage devices.

 Limitations of NIST 800-88 Clear Standard

 The Clear technique should be used only when the device needs to be reused but won’t be leaving the organization.
 Also, NIST guidelines mention that media owners can choose the Clear techniques and accept its associated risks in case of moderate confidentiality data.
-However, in doing that, media owners must also acknowledge the risk that some data that has been sanitized using the Clear technique may be retrieved with someone who has the time, skills, and knowledge to retrieve it as sanitization with NIST Clear technique does not address hidden or unaddressable areas.
+However, in doing that, media owners must also acknowledge the risk that some data that has been sanitized using the Clear technique may be retrieved by someone who has the time, skills, and knowledge to retrieve it as sanitization with the NIST Clear technique does not address hidden or unaddressable areas.

 Application of Clear Techniques on Different Storage Devices: NIST 800-88 Guidelines

 Different types of devices need to be sanitized with different Clear category techniques.
 Popularly used device types and Clear techniques for them are discussed as below: